farisachugthai/viconf/.config/nvim/annotations.md

 ### Language Client

-The only thing is the func LanguageClient_serverCommands()
+The only thing is the function LanguageClient_serverCommands()

 But it's a simple dictionary.
 If you want, run a whole mess of loops checking things you care about I.E. bash language server, pyls etc are executable.

-If those loops return True, add it's name to the dictionary. then have the server run the commands we feed to it
+If those loops return True, add it's name to the dictionary.
+Then have the server run the commands we feed to it

 I'm not sure how I hadn't thought of this yet.